OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

     -  *Show additional information from the initialization process* - prints the information from the initialization process

-    -  *Evaluate all parameters at compile time* - makes the simulation more efficient but you have to recompile the model if you want to change the parameter instead of re-simulate.
+    -  *Evaluate all parameters (faster simulation, cannot change them at runtime)* - makes the simulation more efficient but you have to recompile the model if you want to change the parameter instead of re-simulate.